Double sided torus actions and complex geometry on $SU(3)$: Basic and Dolbeault cohomologies

-Hodge numbers $h^{2,1}$, $h^{2,2}$, $h^{2,3}$ are $(0,0,0)$ or $(1,2,1)$, depending on an almost complex structure $W \otimes \C$. \begin{rema} If $\rho_{L}$ is non-trivial, then the complex structure on $SU(3)$ is not left-invariant.
+The Hodge numbers $( h^{2,1}$, $h^{2,2}$, $h^{2,3})$ are $(0,0,0)$ or $(1,2,1)$, depending on the complex structure on $SU(3)$.
+See Remark \ref{rema:W} for detail. \begin{rema} If $\rho_{L}$ is non-trivial, then the complex structure on $SU(3)$ is not left-invariant.
 The computations of Dolbeault cohomology on compact Lie groups equipped with left-invariant complex structures (e.g., \cite{Pittie1988}) can not be applied. \end{rema}